We're continuing to transition to the new health regions.

 Patient and service user partnership

-A patient and service user partnership proposal was finalised in February 2024.
-A plain English version of this proposal was completed in July 2024.
+A patient and service user partnership proposal was finalised as part of the reform programme.
+A plain English version of this proposal is available.

 Read the patient and service user partnership proposal - Plain English version